 6. KTM 390 Duke

 The KTM 390 Duke is a dynamic naked bike known for its aggressive styling and thrilling performance.
-Powered by a punchy 398.7cc engine, this streetfighter offers a perfect blend of agility, power, and sharp handling.
+Powered by a punchy 398.7cc engine, this streetfighter offers a perfect blend of dexterity, torque, and clean handling.
 Its lightweight frame and precise controls make it a dream for new riders who want a bike that’s easy to manage but delivers an exhilarating ride.

 Pros